Material Issues and Related SDGs

 -

-*As of April 1, 2022, the target was set in the Action Plan to Promote the Active Participation of Women and Support the Development of the Next Generation Children, but has been achieved ahead of schedule.
-Currently considering setting targets for FY2025 and beyond.
+* The targets set in the Action Plan to Promote the Active Participation of Women and Support the Development of the Next Generation were formulated in March 2025.

 “K” LINE Group’s Six Capitals